Kuproquo: Plot summary

-Charles claims he does not know, which draws an immediate objection from Geneviève (Maude Guérin).
+Charles claims he does not know, which draws an immediate objection from Geneviève.
 Charles now tells the boy his mother will explain.
 Again Geneviève objects, pointing out that Charles is a psychologist.
 Increasingly rattled, Charles lights a cigarette at the table and asks Geneviève to tell their son something while he tries to come up with a real answer.
 She uses a gardening metaphor, explaining that "buggering" is like planting carrots in an alley rather than in the ground.
 Charles calls the explanation infantile and out of date, harking back to the psychology of the 1950s.
 Children are not stupid, he says, and should be told how things really are.

 While Jérémie plays on his Nintendo, his parents debate what to say.
 Neither wants to reveal the ins and outs of sex between a mommy and daddy to their six-year-old son, never mind anal sex and possibly homosexuality, particularly Charles, prompting Geneviève to ask him if he has gay thoughts when the two of them have anal sex, which turns their discussion into a heated conversation about their sex life and attitudes towards sex.
 Charles is surprised that Geneviève does not really like anal sex, as sometimes it is painful.
 She argues angrily that a man's desire for it is based on a need to express virility by asserting dominance over his partner, and calls out to Jérémie to return to the kitchen, repeating Charles' words to him about children.

 Charles tells Jérémie he should not use "bugger" anymore, as it's a bad word.
 He tells his son that "buggering" is like a rear-end collision.
 Apparently satisfied, the boy asks if he can play on his Nintendo again and Charles says yes, and lights another cigarette as his wife stares at him.

 At the school playground, Jérémie takes Charles' explanation literally, running into another boy, knocking him over, and shouting: "I buggered you!
 I buggered you!".
 He is asked where he learned the word, leading to a gross misunderstanding, as the boy overheard his parents talking about their anal sex acts.
 His half-understood version of life at home leads to Charles being arrested by the police and a visit with Geneviève from child protection services.

 Music plays again with a fade to black and the end credits roll.